locllos/felere/README.md

 Usually, FeLeRe can be used in either of the following ways:

-* Testing optimization methods for robustness in typical federated learning conditions (client lag, heterogenous data) for proof-of-concept purposes
+* Testing optimization methods for robustness in typical federated learning settings (client latency, heterogenous data) for proof-of-concept purposes
-* Comparing different methods against each other
+* Comparing various methods against each other

 ### Main components